Lone worker: In Australia

 Australia has legislation regarding lone workers and their employers.
-As of the 1st of January 2014, it has become compulsory for employers to monitor the health and well being of any of their employees working remotely or in isolated conditions.
+As of 1 January 2014, it has become compulsory for employers to monitor the health and well being of any of their employees working remotely or in isolated conditions.
 Control measures are now in place to ensure effective communication and worker monitoring are in place as well as access to assistance of emergency services for isolated or remote workers.
 Regulation 48 from the Managing the Work Environment and Facilities Code of Practice 2011 outlines definitions of isolated and remote workers as well as possible control measures and should be read for more information in regard to this law.'